FDio/csit/docs/content/overview/csit/suite_generation.md

 The optional input information is (if it is not provided, the values specified in constants.py are used):

 6. Output directory (string).
 Directory to store generated files.
 If not given, the default directory is used.
 7. Output file name (string).
-The name of output file:
-   - transformed and expanded yaml file to json.
+The name of output file for transformed and expanded yaml file to json.
 If not given, the default name is used.
 8. Create JSON file (boolean).
 If set, the processed specification will be writen to the output directory as a JSON file.
 The default value is "False".
 9. Logging level (string).
 One of "NOTSET", "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL".
 The default value is "INFO".

 ## Output